hanami/hanami/README.md

 ## Frameworks

 Hanami is a **full-stack** Ruby web framework.
 It's made up of smaller, single-purpose libraries.

 This repository is for the full-stack framework, which provides the glue that ties all the parts together:

+* [**Hanami::Router**](https://github.com/hanami/router) - Rack compatible HTTP router for Ruby
+* [**Hanami::Controller**](https://github.com/hanami/controller) - Full featured, fast and testable actions for Rack
 * [**Hanami::View**](https://github.com/hanami/view) - Presentation with a separation between views and templates
-* [**Hanami::Controller**](https://github.com/hanami/controller) - Full featured, fast and testable actions for Rack
-* [**Hanami::Router**](https://github.com/hanami/router) - Rack compatible HTTP router for Ruby
 * [**Hanami::Helpers**](https://github.com/hanami/helpers) - View helpers for Ruby applications
 * [**Hanami::Mailer**](https://github.com/hanami/mailer) - Mail for Ruby applications
 * [**Hanami::Assets**](https://github.com/hanami/assets) - Assets management for Ruby
-* [**Hanami::Utils**](https://github.com/hanami/utils) - Ruby core extensions and class utilities

 These components are designed to be used independently or together in a Hanami application.